HrijulChauhan/SpringBoot-REST-aurant/README.md

 ### Some thoughts
 ```
-I'm still new to the entire SPRING / SPRING boot framework along with stuff like maven.
+I'm still new to the entire SPRING / SPRING boot framework along with stuff like maven and postgresSQL
 Project meant more for me to start understanding how it works and core functionality.
 ```
 ### Basic functionality